 Most massage therapists earn tips as well as wages.

 The average annual salary for massage therapists in the United States is $55,118 as of June 2022, and the range is between $49,341 and $63,314.
 The income potential where you live can vary, depending on education, location, and experience.

 Many massage therapists work part-time.
-The average weekly pay for a part-time massage therapist is $939 a week, with a high of $2,346 and a low of $337.
+The average weekly pay for part-time individuals is $939 a week, with a high of $2,346 and a low of $337.
 The wide range in part-time salaries may be due to hours worked, skill level, location, and years of experience.
-The best paying cities for part-time massage therapists are San Francisco, CA ($28.89 per hour), Fremont, CA ($28.16 an hour), and San Jose, CA ($27.17 per hour).
+The best-paying cities for part-time massage therapists are San Francisco, CA ($28.89 per hour), Fremont, CA ($28.16 an hour), and San Jose, CA ($27.17 per hour).

 Many massage therapists start out at spas, hotels, doctor’s offices, and fitness centers.
 They might be full-time, part-time, or contract workers.
 Cruise ships offer benefits for therapists, such as travel and the opportunity to see new places.
-Massage therapists also have virtually no expenses on a cruise ship as room and board are covered by the cruise line, but the hours are typically long.
+These professionals also have virtually no expenses on a cruise ship as room and board are covered by the cruise line, but the hours are typically long.